 How Much Does a Whole House Generator Cost?

 Put away the candles and flashlights: A generator can keep your home up and running during the next power outage.
-Whole house generator cost averages $15,000 nationally, and we’re here to break it all down.
+A typical whole house generator costs between $5,000 and $25,000, with the average consumer spending $9,520.

 When lightning strikes too close to home and the power flickers then goes out, what is your first thought?
 The freezer full of meat?
 Children who will panic if they wake up without a night-light?
 Critical medical equipment?
 The HVAC system?
 Power outages are inconvenient no matter how brief they may be, but they can be expensive or even dangerous in some circumstances, especially if the outage is prolonged.
-A whole house generator protects your family and home by automatically sensing the power loss and triggering a backup power system.
+A great whole house generator protects your family and home by automatically sensing the power loss and triggering a backup power system.
 The typical cost range for a whole-house generator is $5,000 to $25,000, with homeowners paying $9,520 on average.

 Whether you have a small portable gas generator or a massive standby unit, the cautions you’ll need to take when using them are the same.
 Never, under any circumstances, operate a generator inside your home or garage—even with the doors and windows open.
 Carbon monoxide is a lethal gas that can accumulate quickly, and by the time you know something is wrong, it may be too late.
 Portable generators belong outside, with the doors and windows nearby closed tightly.
 Home generators are safe and beneficial instruments, but care must be taken for proper ventilation and air exchange so you can keep your home warm and bright but also protect the people living in it.